phil-holland/csgo-impact-rating/README.md

 ## Prediction Model

-*TODO*
+Whilst the concept behind Impact Rating can in theory be implemented using any binary classification model, the code here has been written to target the [LightGBM framework](https://lightgbm.readthedocs.io/en/latest/).
+This is a framework used for gradient boosting decision trees (GBDT), and has been shown to perform [very well](https://lightgbm.readthedocs.io/en/latest/Experiments.html#comparison-experiment) in binary classification problems.
+It has also been chosen for its lightweight nature, and ease of installation.

 ## Download

 > **Important:** CS:GO Impact Rating requires [LightGBM](https://github.com/Microsoft/LightGBM) to be installed on the system.
 Download the latest binary release from [github.com/Microsoft/LightGBM/releases](https://github.com/Microsoft/LightGBM/releases) and either make sure the executable is added to the system path, or placed in the same directory as the csgo-impact-rating executable.

-The latest csgo-impact-rating executable can be downloaded from this project's release page here: [github.com/Phil-Holland/csgo-impact-rating/releases](https://github.com/Phil-Holland/csgo-impact-rating/releases).
-This can be placed anywhere on the system - add the parent directory to the system path to access the executable from any location.
+The latest Impact Rating executable and LightGBM model file (`LightGBM_model.txt`) can be downloaded from this project's release page here: [github.com/Phil-Holland/csgo-impact-rating/releases](https://github.com/Phil-Holland/csgo-impact-rating/releases).
+These can be placed anywhere on the system - add the parent directory to the system path to access the executable from any location.

 ## Usage